TheOdinProject/curriculum/html_css/forms/form-basics.md

 <input type="number" id="amount" name="amount">
 ~~~

-**Date Input**

-To collect dates from a user, we can use a date input.
+To collect dates from a user, we can use a `date input`.
 This input is unique because it provides a better user experience for choosing dates by rendering a simple date picker calendar.

 To create a date input, we use the input element with a `type` attribute of "date":